Landscape Design · New York City

 ArcheA Studio provides landscape design services across all five NYC boroughs — Manhattan, Brooklyn, Queens, the Bronx, and Staten Island — as well as Westchester County and residential landscape projects across 23 U.S. states.
 We have particular depth in Brooklyn brownstone rear yard design and Manhattan rooftop and terrace design, though our landscape work spans the full range of NYC property types and neighborhoods.

-Whether you are designing a rooftop garden in Manhattan, a backyard landscape in Brooklyn, a terrace in Queens, or an outdoor space for a mixed-use property in any of the five boroughs, ArcheA Studio delivers landscape design that is architecturally integrated, seasonally resolved, and built to perform in New York City’s climate.
-Contact us to schedule an initial site visit and consultation.
+Whether you are designing a rooftop garden in Manhattan, a backyard landscape in Brooklyn, a terrace in Queens, or an outdoor space for a mixed-use property anywhere in the five boroughs — the first conversation is free.
+No obligation, no sales pitch.

 ArcheA Studio · Landscape Design NYC · Rooftop Garden Design · Backyard Landscape Brooklyn · Townhouse Garden Design · Terrace Design NYC · Hardscaping & Sustainable Landscape · All Five Boroughs